AlexBethel/asched/README.md

 -   More modern-looking, clean web design, with dark & light theme and minimalism.
--   Don't make the mistake everyone seems to make of trying to stick classes in a table; vertical space exists for a reason.
+-   Don't make the mistake of trying to stick classes in a table, with a bazillion columns for the attributes of classes; vertical space exists for a reason.
 -   Mobile layout support (eventually there might someday be an Ionic version of this for phones).
 -   Statically type everything.